Aditi Rao Hydari: Early roles (2004–2009)

-Hydari began her career as a Bharatanatyam dancer, having developed an interest in the art form through her association with dancer Leela Samson from the age of 11.
-She became part of Samson's dance group, Spanda, where she taught students and performed across India and internationally in stage productions.

-In 2004, Hydari completed work on her first film project, Sringaram, in which she played the lead role of a 19th-century devadasi (temple dancer).
-The Tamil film was directed by Sharada Ramanathan and produced by Bharatanatyam dancer Padmini Ravi.
-Hydari was cast after Ramanathan saw her perform at a dance conference and reportedly noted her resemblance to classical dancer Shobana.
-The film was screened at several international film festivals during 2005 and 2006 and received critical acclaim in India, winning three National Film Awards.
-Although it had a limited theatrical release in October 2007, reviews were positive.
-One critic noted, "The film has brilliant acting from the lead, Aditi Rao."
+Hydari began her career as a Bharatanatyam dancer, having become interested in the art form following her association with Leela Samson from the age of 11.
+She worked as a part of Samson's dance group, Spanda, teaching students and travelling through India and abroad to perform in stage events.
+In early 2004, Hydari completed work on her first acting project titled Sringaram, where she portrayed the lead role of a devadasi, a temple dancer of the 19th century.
+The Tamil film was directed by Sharada Ramanathan and produced by Padmini Ravi, a noted Bharatanatyam dancer.
+Hydari was offered the role after Ramanathan saw her dance performance at a conference, and was also impressed with her "vulnerable and fresh face" and her resemblance to dancer Shobana.
+After being screened at numerous international film festivals throughout 2005 and 2006, the film received critical acclaim upon being shown in India and fetched several accolades, including three National Film Awards.
+Sringaram had a limited theatrical release in October 2007, but won positive reviews, with one critic noting that "the film has brilliant acting from the lead, Aditi Rao".

-Her first theatrically released film, however, was the Malayalam-language Prajapathi (2006), in which she starred opposite Mammootty.
-She was recommended for the role by actress Suhasini, and director Ranjith cast her after contacting her through cinematographer Madhu Ambat, who had worked on Sringaram.
-Hydari portrayed an orphan who falls in love with the protagonist, though her role was described as minor; a Rediff reviewer commented that she "has nothing to do with the overall plot."

-In 2009, Hydari appeared in Rakeysh Omprakash Mehra's Hindi drama Delhi-6, where she played the role of an unmarried woman navigating societal expectations in a conservative community.
-Mehra reportedly cast her after watching her performance in Sringaram.
+Her first film to have a theatrical release, however, was the Malayalam film Prajapathi (2006), in which she starred alongside Mammootty.
+She had been recommended to director Ranjith for the role by actress Suhasini, and was selected after the director managed to get in contact with her through Madhu Ambat, who was the cinematographer of Sringaram.
+Hydari portrayed an orphan girl who falls in love with the character played by Mammootty, but her role was considered minimal, with a critic from Rediff stating she "has nothing to do with the overall plot".
+In 2009, she was cast by Rakeysh Omprakash Mehra in his Hindi drama film, Delhi-6, where she portrayed a supporting role of an unmarried woman living in a community where spinsterhood was frowned upon.
+Featuring in an ensemble cast alongside Abhishek Bachchan and Sonam Kapoor, Hydari was selected by Mehra after he was impressed with her performance in Sringaram.